author’s note: I repost this one to honor an experience that happened 39 years ago today. The experience continues to inform my spiritual awareness.

 Before 1987, my mind had been a crowded room filled with other people’s ideas about me and my own miscreations.
 I was addicted to the duality of perception that breeds endless background noise—the cacophony of “yous,” “theys,” and “hims.”
 By June, that committee had permanently adjourned.
 There was only one peaceful presence, one new ordering principle: the I Am.

-But the small story I began to tell did not always meet a friendly reception.
-When I shared my experience, I was met with silent stares, abrupt subject changes, suggestions to attend dogma classes, or simple disinterest.
+The small story I began to tell did not always meet a friendly reception.
+When I shared my experience, I was met with silent stares, abrupt subject changes, suggestions to attend more religious training classes to get in better alignment with established dogma, or simple disinterest.
 My family still viewed me through the lens of the past; my history had scarred their psyches.
 Yet they could see that the new me no longer required their worry.
 I was independent, upright, conscious.
 I made healthy choices and chose a fulfilling life to replace the wreckage.
-I was a boy again—learning the ropes, meeting friends, sipping from inner healing springs.
+I was a boy again and learning the ropes, meeting friends, while sipping from inner healing springs.

-This “Bruce 2.0” experienced blessed states almost continuously.
-From June 1987 until I met my wife Sharon in August 1989, I spent more than six hours a day in prayer and meditation, taught on inner planes about aspects of consciousness I had no other way to know.
-This was not a Christian God or a Jewish God or the Buddha Mind—but those names all pointed toward the reality I had accessed.
+For two years—from that June on the mountain until I met my wife Sharon in the July of 1989 at A Course In Miracles discussion group meeting—I spent more than six hours a day in prayer and meditation, taught on inner planes about an awareness and energy that I had been exiled from my entire life.
+This was not a Christian God or a Jewish God or the Buddha Mind—but those names all pointed toward the energy that I had accessed.

 The Grammar of Existence: A Complete Teaching

-What the mountain ultimately gave me was language—not for the light itself, but for the architecture of separation that keeps us from it.
-I have no inclination to describe the light as mystics and poets do; that path of via positiva was futile for me.
-My path was via negativa and via transformativa—the way that opens only after the debris field of human consciousness is perceived, healed, and cleared.
+What Larch Mountain gave me, in the end, was language—not for the light itself, but for the architecture of separation that keeps us from it.
+I have no wish to describe the light as the mystics and poets do; that path of via positiva was not mine to undertake.
+My path was via negativa and via transformativa—the way that opens only after the debris field of human consciousness has been perceived, healed, and cleared.

 Here, then, is the teaching at the heart of June 22, 1987.